Nikita Khrushchev: Involvement in purges

 Khrushchev had no reason to think himself immune from the purges, and in 1937, confessed his own 1923 dalliance with Trotskyism to Kaganovich, who, according to Khrushchev, "blanched" (for his protégé's sins could affect his own standing) and advised him to tell Stalin.
 The dictator took the confession in his stride, and, after initially advising Khrushchev to keep it quiet, suggested that Khrushchev tell his tale to the Moscow party conference.
 Khrushchev did so, to applause, and was immediately reelected to his post.
 Khrushchev related in his memoirs that he was also denounced by an arrested colleague.
-Stalin told Khrushchev of the accusation personally, looking him in the eye and awaiting his response.
+Stalin told Khrushchev of the accusation personally.
 Khrushchev speculated in his memoirs that had Stalin doubted his reaction, he would have been categorized as an enemy of the people then and there.
 Nonetheless, Khrushchev became a candidate member of the Politburo on 14 January 1938 and a full member in March 1939.

-In late 1937, Stalin appointed Khrushchev as head of the Communist Party in Ukraine, and Khrushchev duly left Moscow for Kiev, again the Ukrainian capital, in January 1938.
+In late 1937, Stalin appointed Khrushchev as head of the Communist Party in Ukraine.
+Khrushchev left Moscow for Kiev, again the Ukrainian capital, in January 1938.
 Ukraine had been the site of extensive purges, with the murdered including professors in Stalino whom Khrushchev greatly respected.
 The high ranks of the Party were not immune; the Central Committee of Ukraine was so devastated that it could not convene a quorum.
 After Khrushchev's arrival, the pace of arrests accelerated.
 All but one member of the Ukrainian Politburo Organizational Bureau and Secretariat were arrested.
 Almost all government officials and Red Army commanders were replaced.
-During the first few months after Khrushchev's arrival, almost everyone arrested received the death penalty.
+During the first few months after Khrushchev's arrival, almost everyone arrested was executed.

 Biographer William Taubman suggested that because Khrushchev was again unsuccessfully denounced while in Kiev, he must have known that some of the denunciations were not true and that innocent people were suffering.
 In 1939, Khrushchev addressed the Fourteenth Ukrainian Party Congress, saying "Comrades, we must unmask and relentlessly destroy all enemies of the people.
-But we must not allow a single honest Bolshevik to be harmed.
-We must conduct a struggle against slanderers."
+But we must not allow a single honest Bolshevik to be harmed."